Proudly serving the Greater Columbia area including Ellicott City, Silver Spring, Clarksville and nearby.

 Starcom Design/Build was founded on the principles of superior customer service and quality workmanship.
 We use high quality products and experienced installers to provide Greater Columbia with the best remodeling services available.
 Our experts will work with you to ensure that your home gets the top notch service you need and deserve.

 Do you want your home to really look special and make a great first impression?
 There are a variety of exterior remodeling options that can do just that.
-A beautiful deck, patio, sunroom or solarium not just makes your home more attractive, but also potentially adds more living space.
-Our specialists can build or replace decks, patios, sunrooms, and solariums.
+A beautiful porch, patio, sunroom or solarium not just makes your home more attractive, but also potentially adds more living space.
+Our specialists can build or replace porch, patios, sunrooms, and solariums.
 We are the trusted local company for all of your home remodeling needs!

 Let the experts at Starcom Design/Build help you solve all of your remodeling needs.
 We proudly offer our services in Takoma Park.
 Call us for a free estimate today!